God of War (franchise): Critical reception

 Chains of Olympus was praised for "fantastic" graphics and "tight and responsive" controls for the PSP at the time.
 In 2008, IGN awarded Chains of Olympus the "Best PSP Action Game", the Academy of Interactive Arts & Sciences awarded it with "Hand-Held Game of the Year" during the 12th Annual Interactive Achievement Awards, and was listed as the best PSP game by GamePro in September 2010.
 God of War III received praise for its graphics, in particular of Kratos; at the time, IGN stated that Kratos was "perhaps the single most impressive-looking character ever in videogames."
 IGN also said that, at the time, God of War III "redefines what the word 'scale' means with regards to videogames, as it throws you into scenes with Titans that are larger than entire levels in some other games".
 God of War III received awards for "Most Anticipated Game of 2010" and "Best PS3 Game" at the 2009 and 2010 Spike Video Game Awards, respectively.
 The game also won the "Artistic Achievement" award at the 2011 BAFTA awards.
 Ghost of Sparta was praised for its graphics and story, with Chris Pereira of 1UP saying that it was "a more personal story than the [previous] GOW games".
 It received several awards at E3 2010, including "Best Handheld Game", "Best PSP Game", and "PSP Game of Show", and won "Best Handheld Game" at the 2010 Spike Video Game Awards, as well as "Portable Game of the Year" at the 14th Annual Interactive Achievement Awards.
 2018's God of War received particular praise for its art direction, graphics, combat system, music, story, use of Norse mythology, characters, and cinematic feeling.
 Many also felt that it had successfully revitalized the series without losing the core identity of its predecessors.
 It won several awards, among which were "Game of the Year" and "Best Game Direction" at The Game Awards 2018, "Best Storytelling" and "PlayStation Game of the Year" at the 2018 Golden Joystick Awards, and "Game of the Year" and "Outstanding Achievement in Game Direction" at the 22nd Annual D.I.C.E.
 Awards.
+In 2025, Rolling Stone ranked it #39 on their "50 Greatest Video Games of All Time" list.